p2pu/p2pu-website/_topics/antiracism.md

     description: TransformHarm.org is a resource hub about ending violence that offers an introduction to transformative justice.
 Created by Mariame Kaba and designed by Lu Design Studio, the site includes selected articles, audio-visual resources, curricula, and more.
     img: transformharm.jpg
     url: https://transformharm.org/
-  - title: Introduction to Abolition: The full reading list
+  - title: Introduction to Abolition - The full reading list
     description: 17 reading lists on policing, abolition, and prisons, each of which is about 6 weeks long and includes facilitator resources.
     img: abolitionistfutures.jpg
     url: https://abolitionistfutures.com/full-reading-list